DataDog/documentation/content/en/security/application_security/threats/_index.md

 ASM Threat Monitoring and Protection uses trace telemetry from your APM-instrumented applications to identify threats and attacks on your running services by comparing the observed behavior against known attack patterns.

-Security signals raised by Threat Monitoring are summarize and surfaced in views you already commonly visit to monitor service health and performance.
+Security signals raised by Threat Monitoring are summarized and surfaced in views you already commonly visit to monitor service health and performance.
 The [Service Catalog][1] and individual Service Pages in APM provide quick insights into application threat signals, and let you quickly click through to investigate signals and block attackers.

 {{< img src="security/application_security/threats-on-svc-cat.png" alt="Service Catalog with services showing threat signals" style="width:100%;" >}}